Bobby Robson: England manager

-Robson's achievements with Ipswich earned him a job offer from the Football Association for the position of national coach, and he declined an offer of a ten-year contract extension and increased salary from Ipswich director Patrick Cobbold.
+Robson's achievements with Ipswich earned him a job offer from the Football Association for the position of national coach in July 1982, and he declined an offer of a ten-year contract extension and increased salary from Ipswich director Patrick Cobbold.
 On 7 July 1982, two days after England were knocked out of the 1982 World Cup, he succeeded Ron Greenwood as coach of the England national team, selecting former West Bromwich Albion teammate Don Howe as his chief coach.

 Robson's first match in charge saw immediate controversy, as he dropped Kevin Keegan for the match against Denmark.
 On 21 September 1983, Robson suffered his only loss in the 28 qualifying matches he was to undertake as England manager.
 The defeat, again to Denmark, ultimately led to England's failure to qualify for the 1984 European Championships and resulted in Robson offering to resign in favour of Brian Clough.
-The resignation was rejected by FA chairman Bert Millichip (primarily down to his and the FA's disdain for Clough), and Robson went on to lead the England team to qualify for the 1986 World Cup in Mexico.
+The resignation was rejected by FA chairman Bert Millichip (primarily down to his and the FA's disdain for the controversial and outspoken Clough), and Robson went on to lead the England team to qualify for the 1986 World Cup in Mexico.

-England began the competition poorly and captain Bryan Robson was injured with a recurrence of a dislocated shoulder.
-Bobby Robson changed the team's tactics for the final match of the first round, selecting Peter Beardsley ahead of Mark Hateley as a striking partner for Gary Lineker.
+England made a slow start at the World Cup, and captain Bryan Robson was injured with a recurrence of a dislocated shoulder.
+Bobby Robson changed the team's tactics for the final match of the first round, selecting Peter Beardsley ahead of Mark Hateley as a strike partner for Gary Lineker.
 The team won its next two matches, against Poland and Paraguay, 3–0, and qualified for the quarter-finals.
 England were defeated in the last eight by Argentina with a brace of goals from Diego Maradona, the infamous "Hand of God" goal and the "Goal of the Century" he scored five minutes later.
 Robson was unimpressed by Maradona's claim of divine intervention:

 Robson's England dropped only one point in qualifying for Euro 1988, which included an 8–0 victory over Turkey.
 However, this was followed by failure at the tournament itself, held in West Germany, where England were eliminated in the group stage.
 They finished bottom of their group, succumbing to defeats against the Republic of Ireland, the eventual winners, the Netherlands, and the eventual runners-up, the Soviet Union.
-Robson was vilified by the British press, and after a draw in a friendly with Saudi Arabia, one newspaper demanded, "In the name of Allah, go."
-Again Robson submitted his resignation, and again it was rejected by Millichip (again Brian Clough is often cited as a reason).
+Robson was vilified by the British press, and after a draw in a friendly with Saudi Arabia in November 1988, one newspaper demanded, "In the name of Allah, go."
+Again Robson submitted his resignation, and again it was rejected by Millichip (again the FA's unwillingness to offer the job to Brian Clough is often cited as a reason).